-THEOLOGY 385 SPECIAL QUESTIONS IN MORAL THEOLOGY
+THEOLOGY 8650 SPECIAL QUESTIONS IN MORAL THEOLOGY

 Theology, Technology, and Ethics

-Does theology have a role to play in response to the rapid advances in biotechnology, information technology, artificial intelligence, space exploration, and the more mundane technologies integral to human living (e.g., transportation, electricity, and waste disposal)?
+Does theology have a role to play in response to the rapid advances in biotechnology, information technology, artificial intelligence, space exploration, and the more mundane but vital technologies integral to human living (e.g., transportation, electricity, and waste disposal)?
 If so, what is that role?
 How should it be played?
 Why?
 To what extent do the sparse reflections on the theology-technology-ethics relationship point to fruitful ways of engaging theologians now and in the near future?
 What resources can various Christian traditions draw upon to advance theological reflection about technology and norms for guiding its development and use?
 Is a "global" ethic possible and desirable?

 Return to Courses